-    The reported values of calcium, alkalinity and magnesium are listed across the table, for each salt brand and the recommended range/value is included in the bottom.
+The reported values of calcium, alkalinity, and magnesium are listed in the table, for each salt brand and the recommended range/value is included in the bottom.
 These are approximate values, not absolute.
-The first thing I noted was that all of the best aquarium salt mixes compared here post appropriate levels of each of the three water parameters: calcium, alkalinity and magnesium.
+The first thing I noted was that all of the best marine salt mixes compared here post appropriate levels of each of the three water parameters: calcium, alkalinity, and magnesium

-    - I would feel comfortable purchasing and using any of the above reef salt mix options for a tank with mushrooms, zoanthids, soft corals, LPS corals or SPS corals
+- I would feel comfortable purchasing and use any of the above reef salt brand options for a tank with mushrooms, zoanthids, soft corals, LPS corals or SPS corals

 - If I was dosing one or more of those nutrients into my reef tank, and I knew how quickly my tank depleted those nutrients, I would use it as one additional factor into calculating the cost (or cost savings) of one salt versus another.

 Comparing the costs of the best aquarium salt mixes

 Since all of the major salt brands listed above have the most important water parameters covered, one could make an argument that there is no single best aquarium salt mix and that they are all pretty much the same (I suspect the marketing brand managers would cringe if they read that).
 One thing you can objectively compare is the cost (I probably made the marketing managers cringe for a second time there).

 At first glance, however, it can be slightly challenging to compare the cost across salt brands, because the standard ‘bucket’ of salt can make 150, 160, 170 or even 200 gallons of saltwater, depending on the manufacturer.

 That makes the match nearly impossible for the average person (average dimwit writing this article, at your service).
 What I recommend you do to create a fair comparison is to take the price per bucket or box of salt and divide it by the number of gallons per container to determine the cost per gallon.